jonlpersson/ed-latimore/site/_posts/2021-11-10-how-to-stand-up-for-yourself.md

 Conflict, not violence, is important.

-Chris Voss, an [ex-FBI negotiator](https://www.theguardian.com/lifeandstyle/2015/jan/10/how-to-get-what-you-wanttop-negotiators-on-the-tricks-of-their-trade) and author of *Never Split The Difference: How To Negotiate Like Your Life Depends On It* puts it very clearly in his book: ‘Conflict brings out truth, creativity, and resolution.’<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup>
+Chris Voss, an [ex-FBI negotiator](https://www.theguardian.com/lifeandstyle/2015/jan/10/how-to-get-what-you-wanttop-negotiators-on-the-tricks-of-their-trade) and author of *Never Split The Difference: How To Negotiate Like Your Life Depends On It* puts it very clearly in his book: ‘Conflict brings out truth, creativity, and resolution.’<sup>[3](#fn:3){: .footnote rel="footnote"}</sup>

 You must use this to your advantage.
 Conflict is a calculation.
 By showing that you are willing to engage in the conflict, your aggressor might back down and give you what they want.
 Often they are looking for you to roll over.
 That’s an easy win for them.
 They know they can get away with walking all over you.